Analysis | Trump’s ‘choker’ defense of police actually proves protesters’ point

 The president offered the choking defense earlier this week during an interview with Laura Ingraham on Fox News, attempting to give grace to law enforcement officers who kill or seriously wound Black people.

-“The police are under siege,” Trump said in the interview that aired Monday.
+“The police are under siege,” Trump said in the interview, which aired Monday.
 “They can do 10,000 great acts, which is what they do.
 And one bad apple or choker, you know they choke.”

 “Shooting a guy in the back many times — I mean couldn’t you have done something different?
 Couldn’t you have wrestled him?” the president asked.
 “In the meantime, he might have been going for a weapon.
 You know there’s a whole big thing there.
 But they choke.
-Just like in a golf tournament, they miss a 3-foot put.”
+Just like in a golf tournament, they miss a three-foot put.”

-Trump has spent the past several months attacking protests in American cities that have in some cases turned violent as portending what’s to come if Democratic presidential nominee Joe Biden wins.
-These warnings are meant to connect particularly with suburban voters, especially white women — a demographic that the campaign is hoping will make public safety a top voting concerns.
-Portraying anti-racism activists as the real danger to America — not police — is a way Trump is seeking to reinforce his message that he is the law and order candidate in this race.
+Trump has spent the past several months attacking protests in American cities that have in some cases turned violent, saying they portend what’s to come if Democratic presidential nominee Joe Biden wins.
+These warnings are meant to connect particularly with suburban voters, especially White women — a demographic that the Trump campaign is hoping will make public safety a top voting concerns.
+Portraying anti-racism activists as the real danger to America — not police — is a way Trump is seeking to reinforce his message that he is the law-and-order candidate in this race.

-He has also, time and time again, denied that racism in society or law enforcement.
-In fact, when asked in July about police violence against black people following the killing of George Floyd, a black man, by a white Minneapolis police officer, Trump dismissed the data and instead argued that white people are killed more by law enforcement without including context.
+He has also, time and time again, denied that systemic racism is an issue in society or law enforcement.
+In fact, when asked in July about police violence against Black people following the killing of George Floyd, a Black man, by a White Minneapolis police officer, Trump dismissed the data and instead argued that White people are killed more by law enforcement, without including context.

-On Tuesday when the president was asked if he believed that systemic racism was a problem in America, he avoided the question and returned to his talking point of attacking anti-racism protesters.
+On Tuesday, when the president was asked whether he believed that systemic racism was a problem in America, he avoided the question and returned to his talking point of attacking anti-racism protesters.

 “Well, you just keep getting back to the opposite subject,” Trump said.
 “We should talk about the kind of violence that we’ve seen in Portland and here and other places, it’s tremendous violence.”